yangheng95/autocuda/README.md

 ```

 ### Copyright
-This package is based on https://github.com/QuantumLiu/tf_gpu_manager with MIT licese
+This package is based on https://github.com/QuantumLiu/tf_gpu_manager with MIT license